Greenwood, Arkansas: Government

 The City of Greenwood is governed by a Mayor-Council form of government.
-There currently are six elected alderman who make up the Greenwood City Council, the legislative and policy-making body for the City.
+There currently are six elected alderman who make up the Greenwood City Council, the legislative and policy-making body for the city.
 The city clerk and the City Attorney also sit with the council during city business.

-In 2005, the city apppointed a contractor to extend its water plant, denying the contract to a company called Heritage Constructors Ltd. because their past experience as a contractor involved "defective performance and extended litigation".
+In 2005, the city appointed a contractor to extend its water plant, denying the contract to a company called Heritage Constructors Ltd. because their past experience as a contractor involved "defective performance and extended litigation".
 Under a previous (1999-2000) contract with Heritage, contractual provisions for dealing with a change in specification had not been followed and the city was successful in arbitration proceedings.
 Heritage argued unsuccessfully that they were not appointed for the extension contract by way of "retaliation".
 Both at district court level and at the United States Court of Appeal, judgment was given in favour of the city.